U.S. politics is no stranger to strange expressions.

 The phrase is used primarily by conspiracy-minded individuals to try and explain why the figures at the center of their conspiracies sometimes (or always) act in ways that would be antithetical to the delusional ‘reality’ represented by the conspiracy theory they favor.

-To really understand the nuance of playing 4D chess, we’ll need to take a deep dive into chess and understand why it’s used to represent intelligence.
+To really understand the nuance of playing 4D chess, we’ll need to have a closer look at chess and understand why it’s used to represent intelligence.

 Then, we’ll look at the idea of playing chess in “4D” and how the phrase is used in common speech to talk about political figures in the U.S. today.